 Make sure your youngsters are lightsaber ready for any adventures by signing them up for the Jedi Training Academy.
 Travel into the deep and see Dory and the gang on the Finding Nemo Submarine Voyage, or zap your opponents with lasers in Toy Story-inspired Buzz Lightyear Astro Blasters.
 For more galactic explorations, blast off on Space Mountain.

-With fire, water and lasers, this nightly extravaganza of World of Color at Paradise Pier in Disney California Adventure is a definite dazzler.
-Disney characters materialize on an immense ‘screen’, created by projecting film clips on the misty spray generated by 1,200 fountains shooting 200 feet into the night sky.
-To commemorate the 60th Anniversary of the Disneyland Resort, an all-new, special edition of “World of Colour” illuminates the night in a glittering, contemporary celebration of the colorful world of Walt Disney, whose pioneering vision brought to life Disneyland, Mickey Mouse and a treasury of films and characters.
+With fire, water, and lasers, the nightly extravaganza of World at Color, at Pixar Pier in Disney California Adventure, is a definite dazzler.
+Disney characters materialize on an immense “screen”, created by projecting film clips on the misty spray generated by 1,200 fountains shooting 200 feet into the night sky.
+To commemorate the 60th Anniversary of the Disneyland Resort, an all-new, special edition of “World of Color” illuminates the night in a glittering, contemporary celebration of the colourful world of Walt Disney, whose pioneering vision brought to life Disneyland, Mickey Mouse and a treasury of films and characters.
 Note: If you sit close to the harbour you might get soaked; ask Disney personnel where to sit if you want to be out of the spray zone.

 Open-air cafes, street musicians, sparkling boutiques, and soaring temples to everything Disney this tempting pedestrian zone in Anaheim aims to be as must-see as the resort's two theme parks.
 If you’re hungry when you get here, you won’t be for long: find creative and delicious dishes at born-in-California favourites like La Brea Bakery Café (the outdoor seating under leafy trees is particularly nice).
 Feel like you’re relaxing on an Italian piazza at Naples Ristorante e Pizzeria.
 Or bump it up a notch with contemporary Mediterranean cuisine at Catal, created by Los Angeles area chef-restaurateur Joachim Splichal.
 Save room for a stop at the branch of Sprinkles, the creative cupcake bakery credited with launching the cupcake craze.
 There’s also plenty of live entertainment: New Orleans-inspired music is the main course at Ralph Brennan’s Jazz Kitchen.
 Load up on gifts at the World of Disney shop, or browse big-name stores such as Fossil or Build-a-Bear workshop.
 Frozen fans will love Anna & Elsa’s Boutique, where kids aged 3 to 15 can get makeovers (with hair, nails, and tiaras) to look like one of the movie’s heroines, or even a “snow-frosted” hairdo in the spirit of the movie’s happy-go-lucky snowman Olaf (just be sure to book your spot ahead of time).
 Insider tip: You don’t have to have a ticket to Disneyland to visit Downtown Disney (admission is free).
 Plus, parking is free for up to five hours with validation from participating locations.